Fort Lauderdale Shooting Prompts Extreme Reaction

 A reaction of having the National Guard called for temporary airport security only invites the normalization of military forces policing the public.
 The entire shooting event took only 80 seconds to unfold, in a crowded area.
 Would armed police of any sort have been able to mobilize to that area in time to identify the shooter and take them out?
 Besides, military training is completely out of line with what you want from armed security in a domestic airport.
 Members of the military being trained are taught to see everyone as a potential threat, even children.
 How long would it take before a National Guard member mistakenly harmed an innocent member of the public looking for assistance?

 Besides, a simpler answer is readily available for any such event.
-FOX News reported in March 2015 that The American Federation of Government Employees has been asking for certain TSA agents to be armed in order to handle airport attacks, a move that Congress has disapproved of citing privacy violations.
+FOX News reported in March 2015 that The American Federation of Government Employees has been asking for certain TSA agents to be armed in order to handle airport attacks, a move that Congress has disapproved of, citing privacy violations.
 However, the TSA is not trained to consider everyone an immediate threat and would be better suited than the National Guard to prevent another Fort Lauderdale.
 It still isn’t the simplest answer, but simpler.

 Increasing security to detect weapons and explosives, through security perimeters or canine units is not at all a reaction to the issue at hand.
 The weapon and ammunition being carried into Fort Lauderdale by Santiago were both detected, declared even, and were perfectly legal to be there.
 There is no indication that weapons and explosives are being snuck into airports at all; current measures are seemingly sufficient.
-Continued elevation of these precautions only increase public fear, which, in turn, makes for emotional reactions and will likely lead to increased arming and edginess by passengers fueling future tragedies.
+Continued elevation of these precautions only increases public fear, which, in turn, makes for emotional reactions and will likely lead to increased arming and edginess by passengers fueling future tragedies.
 Fort Lauderdale would have been no safer with these measures in place.

 While I am glad that in their reaction they have called for due process being involved in the No Fly List, and TSA Watch List, these lists have not been shown to be effective or even logical.
-In fact, these lists have been shown in the wake of the September 11 attacks to have been used to engage in political profiling with members of left wing causes being singled out – the terrorist groups responsible for the attacks we are trying to prevent have all been right wing groups.
+In fact, these lists have been shown in the wake of the September 11 attacks to have been used to engage in political profiling with members of left-wing causes being singled out — the terrorist groups responsible for the attacks we are trying to prevent have all been right-wing groups.
 Salon reported back in 2002 about how those lists have been used against peaceful left wing activists.

-The simplest manner to address the specific issue that happened would be to have TSA issued containers hold all guns and ammunition and make it so that they can only be unlocked by keys or machines held in the front of the airport.
+The simplest manner to address the specific issue that happened would be to have TSA-issued containers hold all guns and ammunition and make it so that they can only be unlocked by keys or machines held in the front of the airport.
 If you wish to have armed guards, that would be the place to place them.
 Had Santiago not have been able to retrieve his gun at the carousel in Fort Lauderdale, the shooting would not have happened there.

-However, this is not a story about terrorism; it’s a story about a shooting in Fort Lauderdale.
+However, this is not a story about terrorism.
+It’s a story about a shooting in Fort Lauderdale.
 We have to look at restricting access to firearms for people who have psychological disorders which significantly increase the likelihood of unreasoned violence, as well as due process procedures to ensure that it is not used in a repressive manner.
-It is a rocky road to walk down as we have seen many a mass shooting come from people who clearly had such issues documented, but it is clear – especially with the No Fly List – that the government can and at times will abuse such power.
+It is a rocky road to walk down as we have seen many a mass shooting come from people who clearly had such issues documented, but it is clear — especially with the No Fly List — that the government can and at times will abuse such power.
 We need a national debate not on whether, but how to successfully institute such limitations.

 We also must work hard to ensure that those who need psychological assistance are able to get sufficient help; every person.
 We need to also rethink our culture of war that leaves veterans coming back psychologically scarred from the experience.
 There is much work to do to make this country better, but it does not come from a police state reaction, it comes from creating a society that cares.
 Another Fort Lauderdale shooting can only be stopped through a reaction which takes the real causes into account.